-CHN supports passage of bipartisan legislation that provides state and local governments and agencies with resources to support programs that assist formerly-incarcerated individuals with reentering the community.
+CHN supports passage of bipartisan legislation that provides state and local governments and agencies with resources to support programs that assist reentering individuals with financial help, housing, healthcare, cognitive behavioral services, technology training, employment, education, etc.

 CHN opposes any policy riders that prohibit people with criminal records from being eligible for federal housing assistance and other public benefits such as SNAP, TANF, and Pell Grants.